bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

   ![Colourful magnetic blocks, arranged in a cube, five wide, five high and five deep.
 There are arrows labelling the width, height, and depth as 'x', 'y' and 'z' respectively.](/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/images/spaces/5x5x5-space-1-small-with-axes.webp)
 ---

-I'm a beginner, but it seems to me that at least some applications of combinatorics can make huge spaces of possibilities navigable.
+I'm a beginner, but it seems to me that at least some applications of combinatorics can make spaces of possibilities navigable.
 With it we can get a handle on the otherwise overwhelmingly huge.
 To demonstrate how this might be done, however, we shall start small.

 ## Two-up